microsoft/nodejstools/Nodejs/Docs/User/AzureWebSiteGit.md

 Enter the URL for the Git repository, as displayed in the Azure Portal.
 Click **Publish**.
 Enter your credentials when prompted.

-The **Deployments** page for your Web Site will show the commit information.
+The **Deployments** page for your Website will show the commit information.

 ![Deployment History](Images/AzureGitDeploymentHistory.png)